5th August 2020

-Limited company vs. sole trader: what’s the difference and how do I register?
+Limited company vs. sole trader: What’s the difference?

 Most small businesses in the UK are set up as either a limited company or a sole trader.
 In this article, we explain the definition and characteristics of these two types of business entity.
 We’ll also talk you through to register your business as one of the two options, and we’ll also discuss some factors you should consider before choosing one way or the other – sole trader or limited company.